luprader/BscThesis_Biology_uibk/R/notebook.md

 The total extent is now split into extents until the desired density per extent is reached. (function lp_subdiv_pts()) Afterwards, all occurrences are cropped to those extents and then separately used for absence generation. (function lp_gen_abs())
 The functions for these steps are defined in a separate function.r script.

+### 11/08/2023
+A benchmark of the absence generation regarding different desired point densities (end_ptcount) then computing sub extents was attempted.
+After creating a dummy land cover layer with some NA space to include absence flagging, different subset amounts relative to the tested total point count were tested: none, 1/2, 1/10 and 1/100.
+This means that for 1000 presence points, a subset to 100, 10 and 500 was tested for computation speed.
+This process was repeated for 5000 and 10000 dummy presences, resulting in the plot 'abs_gen_subdiv_bench.png'.
+From this, the decision was made to run absence generation with a desired density of <10000 presences, meaning a division of ~1/12.6 for ~126000 total presences.
+This results in a runtime of X  mins.